MS, RDN, CDN

 Biting tends to happen towards the end of a nursing session when your baby is no longer hungry and becomes bored, distracted, or ready for the next activity.
 If you’re trying to multi-task, older babies may bite to get your attention (“Hey, down here, mama!”).
 Other babies bite to relieve sore gums while teething or discomfort from a cold or ear infection.
 Some experts say babies may even bite as a sign of affection!

 Whatever the cause, you can avoid these painful nips and continue a mutually pleasant breastfeeding relationship for as long as you and your baby desire.
-If your baby is latched properly and drinking – with your nipple deep in her mouth, lips flanged and placed around your areola – it is actually impossible to bite.
-Babies can’t bite while sucking, and her tongue covers her bottom teeth (so she would hurt herself if she bit down).
-That means in order to bite, baby needs to stop sucking, move her tongue, and slide her head back so that your nipple is near her gums.
+If your baby is latched properly and drinking – with your nipple deep in their mouth, lips flanged and placed around your areola – it is actually impossible to bite.
+Babies can’t bite while sucking, and their tongue covers the bottom teeth.
+That means in order to bite, baby needs to stop sucking, move their tongue, and slide their head back so that your nipple is near their gums.
 If you watch baby’s mouth and jaw carefully while breastfeeding, you’ll start to recognize the little changes that precede a bite.

 The most important thing to remember if your baby bites is to control your reaction as much as possible.
 Tough to do when you’re in pain and taken by surprise – but a strong negative reaction from mom can cause even more unwanted behavior from baby.
 For example, a strong reaction may alarm your baby to the point of even initiating a nursing strike.
 On the other end of the spectrum, a strong reaction may delight and even entertain your baby who may then continue to bite to elicit your exciting response.

-If teething is the culprit, try to give your baby relief before nursing sessions so that she is less tempted to use you as a teething ring.
+If teething is the culprit, try to give your baby relief before nursing sessions so that they are less tempted to use you as a teething ring.
 Offer a cold toy or frozen washcloth to chew.
 You can also massage baby’s gums with a clean finger.

 Go back to basics.
-Make sure your baby’s body is well supported, and that she is positioned close to your breast.
-Prompt baby to open her mouth wide before latching, and make sure your breast is drawn deep into her mouth.
+Make sure your baby’s body is well supported, and that your little one is positioned close to your breast.
+Prompt baby to open your little one’s mouth wide before latching, and make sure your breast is drawn deep into their mouth.
 If the latch feels shallow, unlatch your baby and try again.
 You can also try varying positions while feeding.

 And see Breastfeeding Basics 101: Learning an effective latch for even more tips.